haf/Http.fs/README.md

   * if a response character encoding is NOT specified, the body is read using the character encoding specified in the response's content-type header
   * if a response character encoding is NOT specified, and character encoding is NOT specified in the response's content-type header, the body is read using ISO Latin 1 character encoding
   * if a response character encoding is NOT specified, and the character encoding specified in the response's content-type header is invalid, an exception is thrown
+  * if the response character encoding is specified as 'utf8', uses 'utf-8' instead
   * cookies are not kept during an automatic redirect

 You can also check out the *SampleApplication* folder, which contains a program demonstrating the library being used and unit tested.